With these seven steps, tanning a deer hide is an obtainable feat.

 Before you toss that heap of hide you just peeled from your deer, why not preserve it for display or use?

-Follow these steps and see why the way to tan hides may be a bit easier than you think.
+Follow these step by step directions and see why the way to tan hides may be a bit easier than you think.
+Sure a taxidermist could do it, but it doesn't have to be that expensive.
 It's not all hard work, and the payoff is pretty awesome.

 Step 1: Skin Your Deer